-Ida B. Wells (July 16, 1862 – March 25, 1931), was a crusading journalist and activist who led an anti-lynching campaign in the United States in the 1890s.
+Ida B. Wells was a journalist and activist who led an anti-lynching campaign in the United States in the 1890s.
 She documented lynching in the United States, showing that it was often used as a way to control or punish Blacks who competed with whytes, rather than being based on criminal acts by Blacks, as was usually claimed by whyte mobs.
 She was active in women’s rights and the women’s suffrage movement, establishing several notable women’s organizations.
-Wells was a skilled and persuasive rhetorician and traveled internationally on lecture tours.
+Wells was a skilled and persuasive speaker, who traveled internationally on lecture tours.

-Born to enslaved parents in Holly Springs, Mississippi, the oldest of eight children, Ida B. Wells-Barnett was educated at Rust College, a local Methodist freedman’s school.
+Wells was born to enslaved parents in Holly Springs, Mississippi, the oldest of eight children, on July 16, 1862.
+She was educated at Rust College, a local Methodist freedman’s school.
 She was orphaned at fourteen when her parents died in the yellow fever epidemic; and ever resourceful, she convinced a nearby country school administrator that she was 18, and landed a job as a teacher, in order to support her brothers and sisters.
 In 1882, Wells moved with her sisters to Memphis, Tennessee, to live with an aunt.
 Her brothers found work as carpenter apprentices.
 Wells began to write for a local Black weekly, while attending Fisk University and Lemoyne Institute.

 On one fateful train ride from Memphis to Nashville, in May 1884, Wells reached a personal turning point.
 Having bought a first-class train ticket to Nashville, she was outraged when the train crew ordered her to move to the car for African Americans, and refused on principle.
 As she was forcibly removed from the train, she bit one of the men on the hand.
 Wells sued the railroad, winning a $500 settlement in a circuit court case.
 However, she was bitterly disappointed when the Tennessee Supreme Court reversed the decision on the pretext that the smoking car was “equal” to the first-class accommodations available for whites.